What is beard softener?

 For example, all of these products are designed to soften your beard:

-The ultimate beard softener and the most important product in your grooming bag.
+Beard Oil is considered the best beard softener by many beardsmen and the most important product in your grooming bag.
+It's also considered the best beard softener for short beards and a great beard stubble softener.
 Beard oil is formulated to condition and hydrate facial hair and the skin underneath.
-Anytime your beard is feeling itchy, dry or brittle, or the texture isn’t meeting expectation, a few drops of beard oil massaged evenly into the roots of your hair will give your mane a healthy glow and leave it feeling as soft as a duck down pillow.
+Anytime your beard is feeling itchy, dry or coarse, or the texture isn’t meeting expectation, a few drops of beard oil massaged evenly into the roots of your hair will give your mane a healthy glow and leave it feeling as soft as a duck down pillow.

 Beard balm has a thick consistency like lip balm.
 This is because it’s developed to tame and control unruly hair to make it more manageable and easier to style.